 The Ralph Act guarantees the right of people in protected classes to be free from both violence and intimidation.
 The Ralph Act does this by allowing them to file a lawsuit against perpetrators of a hate crime or discrimination.
 The Act also allows lawsuits to be filed against people who threaten those in protected classes.

-2. What are protected classes under the Ralph Act?
+2. What are the protected classes?

 - Gender, including gender expression and identity,